darthmall/darthmall.github.io/_projects/numb_soundboard.md

 client: Goat in the Road Productions
 repo: https://github.com/darthmall/Dinglake
 abstract: >-
-  An application that was used by actors to trigger sound effects during performances of Goat in the Road's play, NUMB.
+  An application for triggering sound effects with a MakeyMakey during performances of Goat in the Road's play, NUMB.
 ---

 ![A promo photo of the cast of NUMB around the table built specifically for triggering sound effects during performances]({% link assets/img/numb_soundboard/numb.jpg %})